Crime

 His First Murder

 In the confusion of the dark, Peace managed to escape.
-Two brothers who lived nearby, John and William Habron, were subsequently arrested and charged with Constable Cock’s murder.
+Two brothers who lived nearby, John and William Habron, were subsequently arrested and charged with Constable Cocck’s murder.
 While John Habron was acquitted due to lack of evidence, William Habron was sentenced to death, which was later commuted to life in penal servitude.
 During the trial, Peace attended as a spectator to confirm that he was not a suspect before returning to Darnall.

 In 1878, Peace committed his most serious crime.
 He broke into the home of a wealthy couple named Isaac and Miriam Dyson in Manchester.
 When the couple discovered him in their house, Peace shot and killed them both.
 He also shot and injured their housemaid before fleeing the scene.